mbabar09/mbabar09.github.io/_pages/about.md

 # Research
 - Ab-initio electronic and structural properties of materials
-- Finite element implementation of ion-transport and voltammetry
+- Machine learning energetics of Li-ion electrode materials
-- Investigation of anionic redox in lithium-rich transition metal oxides
+- Investigation of anionic redox in Li-rich transition metal oxides
-- Electrochemical kinetics/models in twisted flat band systems
+- Electrochemical kinetics in twisted flat band systems
-- Machine learning energetics of electrode materials
+- Finite element analysis of ion-transport and voltammetric responses

 # Summary of Thesis